abisxir/alasgar/README.md

 loop()
 ```

-As you see in code (main.nim), we instantiate a scene, add a camera to it and we render the created scene.
+As you see, we instantiate a scene, add a camera to it and we render the created scene.
 If everything was right, you will see an empty window with the given size.
 Run it using nim compiler:

 ```bash